810Teams/clubs-and-events-backend/_readme/guide/community/qr-code-tab.md

 }
 ```

-### Rendering Delete and Regenerate QR Code Button
+### Rendering Delete and Regenerate QR Code Buttons

+The delete and regenerate QR code buttons are always together.
+These 2 buttons must be rendered if the event currently has an existing QR code.
 Based on the event type, call one of these APIs.

 `GET api/community/event/{int}`